Reby0217/Food-ordering-and-delivery-app/README.md

 class called GUI and let AddFoodGUI, FoodToOrderListGUI, OrderFoodMainGUI, and SetTimeGUI extend this new class.
 I would move the methods that all these GUI classes have in order to set up a window frame into that new class, like the method adding buttons to the corresponding window.
-I would move the field, ftoList, into that new class as well since all of these GUI classes in the ui package all have the field, ftoList.
+I would move the field, ftoList, into that new class as well since all of these GUI classes in the ui package have the field, ftoList.